-Skip right to using the Kickstarter calculator on Google Sheets.
+Skip directly to start using the Kickstarter calculator on Google Sheets.

-Kickstarter’s fees are listed on their website and differ depending on the country that you launch your campaign from.
+Kickstarter’s fees are listed on their website and differ depending on the country from which you launch your campaign.

 Kickstarter Fees in the United States

 Additionally, you have to pay a processing fee on each transaction.
-This fee covers the payment processing of each card.
+This fee covers the card payment processing.
 This cost is an additional 3% plus $0.20 for each pledge.

 Kickstarter has also added micropledge option that lowers the cost of the payment processing fees for pledges that are less than $10.
-For any pledge under $10, you pay an increased percent fee of 5% with an additional $0.05 on top.
+For any pledge under $10, you pay an increased percent fee of 5% with the lowered $0.05 on top.

 To keep the math simple on our Kickstarter fee calculator, we used the higher rate.
 This ensures that you don’t underestimate the fees that you will have to pay.